French President Francois Hollande will not seek re-election

 He said unemployment had declined since the beginning of the year, but conceded "it remains at too high a level."

-France has been hit by several major terrorist attacks, in Paris and Nice, during his presidency, events that he touched on during his address.
+France has been hit by several major terrorist attacks while he was President.

+In November 2015, attackers armed with automatic weapons and bombs struck six places in Paris, leaving at least 130 people dead and hundreds wounded.
+In January 2015, a total of 17 people died in attacks on the satirical magazine Charlie Hebdo, a kosher grocery store, and the Paris suburb of Montrouge.
+In July, a man plowed through a holiday crowd in Nice with a truck, killing at least 84.

-"The world, Europe and France went through particularly severe tests during my term in office.
+"The world, Europe and France went through particularly severe tests during my term in office," Hollande said.

 "In these terrible circumstances, I wanted national cohesion to be maintained, so that we could avoid division and stigmatization ...
 I took the necessary measures."